NeurodataWithoutBorders/nwb-overview/docs/source/extensions_tutorial/7_publishing_extensions.rst

 3. The first step to publishing your extension then is to make your Git repository accessible online via GitHub, or any other public Git hosting service of your choice.
-To publish your extension on GitHub you will need a `GitHub account <https://github.com/>`_ and follow the following `instructions to add an existing project to GitHub <https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line>`
+To publish your extension on GitHub you will need a `GitHub account <https://github.com/>`_ and follow the following `instructions to add an existing project to GitHub <https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line>`_
-4. Make a release for the extension on GitHub with the version number specified. e.g. if the version is ``0.1.0``, then this page should exist: https://github.com/<my_username>/<my_extension>/releases/tag/0.1.0``.
+4. Make a release for the extension on GitHub with the version number specified. e.g. if the version is ``0.1.0``, then this page should exist: ``https://github.com/<my_username>/<my_extension>/releases/tag/0.1.0``.
-   See the `creating a release guide <https://help.github.com/en/github/administering-a-repository/creating-releases>` on GitHub for instructions on how to make a release on GitHub.
+   See the `creating a release guide <https://help.github.com/en/github/administering-a-repository/creating-releases>`_ on GitHub for instructions on how to make a release on GitHub.
+See the :nwb-main:`NWB Versioning Guidelines <versioning-guidelines>` for details on how to version extensions.

 .. note::